 Did you make this recipe?
 Comment and Rate below, then take a picture and tag me on FACEBOOK and INSTAGRAM: @karylskulinarykrusade

 - 1 teaspoon sea salt

 - 2 Tablespoons water

 - 3/4 cup Panko bread crumbs

-Take tofu out of packaging, and discard liquid.
-Slice tofu pieces about 1/2" wide by 1" long.
-For one 12-ounce package, you will get about 40 pieces.
+- Take tofu out of package and discard water.
+Slice tofu into chunks about 1"x1.5".
+For one package, you will get 40-44 pieces.

-While tofu presses, create breading station.
+- While tofu presses create a breading station.
 Add cornstarch, onion powder, garlic powder, cayenne, salt and pepper in one bowl, and mix well.
 Combine eggs and water in another bowl.
 In third bowl, add bread crumbs